cultureandempire/cultureandempire.github.io/cande.md

 So the question is not: What kinds of policies are the men in charge enacting?
 It is, rather: What kind of men are in charge, and how did they get there?

-I already tried to answer that in “Broken Societies” when talking about the 4B hypothesis.
+I already tried to answer that in “Faceless Societies” when talking about the 4B hypothesis.
 Ludwig von Mises wrote, "The idea that political freedom can be preserved in the absence of economic freedom, and vice versa, is an illusion.
 Political freedom is the corollary of economic freedom.
 It is no accident that the age of capitalism became also the age of government by the people."

 Political freedom seems to be a Catch-22.
 Without it, the bakers can't take power.
 Yet it's bakers, not bandits, who will create laws for political freedom.
 The way through the paradox is that some of those in charge are both bandits and bakers, depending on the situation.